Sodium aluminium hydride: Hydrogen storage

 Sodium tetrahydroaluminate can release up to 7.4 wt % of hydrogen when heated at 200 °C. Absorption can be slow, with several minutes being required to fill a tank.
 Both release and uptake are catalysed by titanium.

 Reagent in organic chemistry

-Sodium aluminium hydride is a strong reducing agent, very similar in reactivity to lithium aluminum hydride (LAH) and, to some extent, Diisobutylaluminium hydride (DIBAL) in organic reactions.
+Sodium aluminium hydride is a strong reducing agent, very similar in reactivity to lithium aluminium hydride (LAH) and, to some extent, Diisobutylaluminium hydride (DIBAL) in organic reactions.
 It is much more powerful reducing agent than sodium borohydride due to the weaker and more polar Al-H bond compared to the B-H bond.
 Like LAH, it reduces esters to alcohols.

 Safety

 Sodium aluminium hydride is highly flammable.
 It does not react in dry air at room temperature but is very sensitive to moisture.
 It ignites or explodes on contact with water.